Turkish symbolism – meanings found in trees, graveyards and flowers

 Flowers and trees were used to convey hidden messages amongst the living too, which you can read about in more detail in my post on flowers and the Judas tree in Ottoman and Turkish culture.

 I hope you’ve enjoyed this post on Turkish symbolism and it helps you get the most out of your next trip to Istanbul.
-Here are my helpful tips for planning your visit to Turkey
+If you’re in the process of planning your visit to Turkey, here are some helpful tips.

 For FLIGHTS I like to use Kiwi.com.